 Affiliate marketing is very similar.
 You pay other businesses or people to market your brand and they receive a percentage of commission per sale associated with their marketing efforts.
 There are huge companies that specifically do this for other companies.

-Nearly 50% of people in the United States are listening to podcasts these days.
+Nearly 55% of people in the United States are listening to podcasts as of 2020.
 Most podcasts are funded through ads and sponsorships.
 Reach a whole new demographic by placing ads on general interest podcasts or hone your focus on industry specific podcasts.

 Build Out Your Editorial Calendar and Content Library